axellee1994/ft_transcendence/README.md

 ---

-*Thank you for checking out 42 Transcendence!
-Contributions, feedback, and issues are always welcome.*
+Thank you for using and contributing to **ft_transcendence**!
+If you find this project helpful, please consider starring the repository or submitting improvements.